 UNAOC intends to implement this programme in different regions of the world to grow and strengthen the global movement of young peacebuilders.
 Through this action, UNAOC is committing to support young people’s participation in peacebuilding with a growing coalition of partners.

-- Learn about stereotypes and how to critically analyze them to reduce their prevalence;
+- Learn about negative stereotypes and how to critically analyze them to reduce their prevalence;

 - Understand different perspectives in identity-based conflict and gain tools to develop solutions at local, national and regional level and transform conflicts peacefully;

 - Part 1: online phase.
 Participants access the course through an online collaborative platform.
 UNAOC and other trainers facilitate the first few modules of the curriculum, giving an opportunity to participants to get to know each other prior to their first in-person meeting.
-They also start getting exposed to tools and concepts, engage in discussion and start reflecting on their individual and joint action.
+They also start getting exposed to tools and concepts, engage in discussion and start reflecting on their peace actions.

 - Part 4: results sharing symposium.
 Participants are invited to participate in a symposium during which they share their experience, lessons learned, achievements and recommendations with a broader audience of practitioners, policy makers, media and the general public.